Wayne Feiden, FAICP — Director of Planning and Sustainability

 Many of us strive to be both planners and sustainability professionals.
 Yet, for all the diversity seen in individual planners and employment settings, planning has a clear professional status, career options, and academic pedigree.
 Local government sustainability professionals come from even more diverse academic and professional backgrounds, including but not limited to planning.

-As someone whose career, teaching, publications, and interests spans planning and sustainability, and is proudly a member of AICP, APA, and USDN, and a site visitor for the Planning Accreditation Board, I am very interested in where sustainability and resiliency professionals come from, what relevant sustainability skills are being taught in academic programs, and how the sustainability and resiliency fields will evolve with and independently of planning.
+As someone whose career, teaching, publications, and interests span planning and sustainability, and is proudly a member of AICP, APA, and USDN, and a site visitor for the Planning Accreditation Board, I am very interested in where sustainability and resiliency professionals come from, what relevant sustainability skills are being taught in academic programs, and how the sustainability and resiliency fields will evolve with and independently of planning.

 The Rockefeller Foundation has given me a Bellagio Residency, an opportunity to retreat from the world in an amazing setting to try to make sense of these trends.